C2SP/C2SP/sunlight.md

 `PrecertificateSigningCertificate` is a Precertificate Signing Certificate, if one was used to sign the Precertificate.
 Otherwise, it is empty.

-### Issuers Bundle
+### Issuers

-The issuers bundle is served as at
+The issuers are served at

-    <monitoring prefix>/issuers.pem
+    <monitoring prefix>/issuer/<fingerprint>

-with `Content-Type: text/plain; charset=utf-8`.
+with `Content-Type: application/pkix-cert`.

+`<fingerprint>` is the hex-encoded SHA-256 hash of the ASN.1 encoding of the certificate.

-This endpoint is mutable, so its caching headers SHOULD match those of the checkpoint.
+This endpoint is immutable, so its caching headers SHOULD be long-lived.

+The response MUST be a single ASN.1-encoded issuing certificate, exactly matching what was submitted in an accepted client's `add-chain` or `add-pre-chain` request.

-The bundle consists of a deduplicated sequence of PEM-encoded certificates in unspecified order.
-It MUST include every issuer of every submitted chain accepted by the log, excluding any Precertificate Signing Certificates.
+Every issuer of every submitted chain accepted by the log, excluding any Precertificate Signing Certificates, MUST be exposed.

 ## Acknowledgements